A Brief Primer on Home Depot’s Distribution Network

 As with all of our distribution network primers, this one comes with a map of Home Depot’s distribution network.
 As you can see in the map, there are a number of distribution centers where we don’t know what role the facility plays.
 As always, please do help us out by emailing ontheseams.newsletter@gmail.com with any updates here.

-There are a handful of IFCs around the country, and as their name implies, they are meant to consolidate smaller shipments into larger ones.
-As an example, rather than send their goods directly east, suppliers in southern California ship to the Redlands, CA IFC, which consolidates items in full truckloads.
-This reduces transportation costs and helps with inventory management by minimizing the number of smaller shipments received at RDCs.
+Internal Freight Consolidators also receive goods from suppliers and IDCs, but they consolidate them to be sent to other RDCs or SDCs.
+As an example, rather than send their goods directly east, suppliers in southern California will send their stuff to the Redlands, CA IFC, which consolidates items in full truckloads and sends to an east coast RDC or SDC.
+This reduces transportation costs and helps with inventory management by minimizing the number of smaller shipments received at other facilities.
+I list the IFCs with the RDCs because all of the IFCs (6 of them) appear to be co-located with RDCs.

 Stocking and Bulk Distribution Centers